graphhopper/directions-api/FAQ.md

 ## What is one credit?

+You can use [the estimator in the dashboard](https://graphhopper.com/dashboard/#/pricing) or get more detailes of how credits are calculated here:

  * one Routing API request costs 1 credit.
 Every 10 via-points will cost 1 additional credit.
 E.g. 11 via-points cost 2 credits
  * one Geocoding API request costs 1 credit
  * one Matrix API request with some start locations and some destinations costs `start * destinations / 2` credits.
 For example you have 1 start location and 10 destinations the charged credits are `1 * 10 / 2 = 5`